 You can reduce all of these risks by being prepared.
 Pack proper clothing and equipment, properly store your food, carry a first aid kit, and carefully select your campsite.
 You should also research your destination, check the weather, and have a backup plan in case of an emergency.

 - Wild Animals- Bears, mountain lions, snakes, and dogs

 - Injury– Trips, falls, burns, cuts, scrapes, etc.

-- Insects- bees, mosquito, ticks, ants, and other critters.
+- Insects- bees, mosquitoes, ticks, ants, and other critters.

 - Sickness and Disease- Waterborne sickness, malaria, Lyme disease, etc.